DAYDREAMS & PRAYERS

 June 25, 2017

 On June 25, 2017 Aella performed a short showcase set during the final concert of the inaugural Sing Ottawa en choeur music festival.
-Aella performed three of its favourite pieces from the 2016-17 season: Queen Jane, Ahead by a Century and Überlebensgross.
-They were honoured to perform in this collaborative concert, which featured singers from Ottawa’s top choirs, including the Capital Chamber Choir, Cantata Singers of Ottawa, Ottawa Choral Society and Ewashko Singers, as well as a massed choir made up of over 90 singers and music enthusiasts from the Ottawa community.
+We sang three of our favourite pieces from the 2016-17 season: Queen Jane, Ahead by a Century and Überlebensgross.
+We were honoured to perform in this collaborative concert, which featured singers from Ottawa’s top choirs, including the Capital Chamber Choir, Cantata Singers of Ottawa, Ottawa Choral Society and Ewashko Singers, as well as a massed choir made up of over 90 singers and music enthusiasts from the Ottawa community.

 June 4, 2017

 Aella was thrilled to present HER VOICE, a concert that showcased some of our most beloved repertoire for treble voices.
 This unique show wove the work of local poets Jennifer Baker and Natalie Hanna with a powerful and varied selection of music exploring women's experiences and stories, from witches to famine.
 Featuring beautiful solo work by individual members of the choir, the program also highlighted Canadian composers and musicians such as Kathleen Allan, Christine Donkin, Leonard Cohen, and the Wyrd Sisters.
 The evening was a celebration of the strength and beauty of women's voices through poetry and song and moved several audience members to tears.